Hunger (physiology)

 Hunger is a sensation that motivates the consumption of food.
 The sensation of hunger typically manifests after only a few hours without eating and is generally considered to be unpleasant.
 Satiety occurs between 5 and 20 minutes after eating.
 There are several theories about how the feeling of hunger arises.
-The desire to eat food, or appetite, is another sensation experienced with regards to eating.
+The desire to eat food, or appetite, is another sensation experienced with regard to eating.

 The term hunger is also the most commonly used in social science and policy discussions to describe the condition of people who suffer from a chronic lack of sufficient food and constantly or frequently experience the sensation of hunger, and can lead to malnutrition.
 A healthy, well-nourished individual can survive for weeks without food intake (see fasting), with claims ranging from three to ten weeks.

 Satiety is the opposite of hunger; it is the sensation of feeling full.

 Hunger pangs

-The physical sensation of hunger is related to contractions of the stomach muscles.
-These contractions—sometimes called hunger pangs once they become severe—are believed to be triggered by high concentrations of the ghrelin hormone.
-The hormones peptide YY and leptin can have an opposite effect on the appetite, causing the sensation of being full.
-Ghrelin can be released if blood sugar levels get low—a condition that can result from long periods without eating.
+The physical sensation of hunger is related to the contractions of the muscles of the empty stomach.
+Peristalsis takes place even when the stomach is empty, and these contractions—sometimes called hunger pangs once they become severe—are believed to be triggered by high concentrations of the ghrelin hormone.
+The migrating motor complex is a pattern of hunger contractions that takes place in the hungry stomach and gut; they are correlated in time with subjective sensations of hunger and are even responsible for the rumbling associated with a hungry stomach.
+In contrast, the hormones peptide YY and leptin can have an opposite effect on the appetite, causing the sensation of being full.
+Ghrelin can be released if blood sugar levels dip too low—a condition called hypoglycemia that can result from long periods without eating.
 Stomach contractions from hunger can be especially severe and painful in children and young adults.

 Hunger pangs can be made worse by irregular meals.
 People who cannot afford to eat more than once a day sometimes refuse one-off additional meals, because if they do not eat at around the same time on the next days, they may suffer extra severe hunger pangs.
 Older people may feel less violent stomach contractions when they get hungry, but still suffer the secondary effects resulting from low food intake: these include weakness, irritability and decreased concentration.
 Prolonged lack of adequate nutrition also causes increased susceptibility to disease and reduced ability for the body to heal.